silentsignal/burp-log4shell/README.md

 ### The easy way ###

-Although it might seem that this one has two more items, step 3 of the harder way involves ticking 152 checkboxes in a box that only displays 16 at a time.
 This is the version that's demonstrated in the above linked video.

 1. Save [`extensions-only.json`][2] to your machine
 2. From the leftmost `Burp` menu, select `Configuration library`